-Starting in fall 2017, Colorado Mountain College Leadville will introduce an immersive program on snow and avalanche safety.
+In fall 2017, Colorado Mountain College Leadville introduced an immersive program on snow and avalanche safety.
 The Avalanche Science program, based at the 10,200-foot Leadville campus and taught by respected experts, is a long-term preparatory program for those aspiring to or currently working in and around avalanche terrain.

 The program, developed through a partnership with the Colorado Avalanche Information Center (CAIC) and Colorado Mountain College Leadville, aims to better train workers in avalanche country.
 Respected Colorado Mountain College faculty and local avalanche experts have not only designed the curriculum for Avalanche Science, but also will instruct the experiential based courses.
 Their invaluable experience in the nation’s most active snow sports region has shaped the curriculum.
 Their expertise is available to you through CMC’s partnerships with the Colorado Avalanche Information Center, nearby ski areas, and leading industry professionals who will teach you both in the classroom and on the mountain slopes.

 To enroll in the Avalanche Science program, you should have:

 - A solid foundation of college-level math, English, communication, and computer applications

 - Basic avalanche safety and rescue training

 - Wilderness First Responder or equivalent first-aid training

 - Ability to keep up with the program’s physical demands